Athletic Support: “Wearing masks to practice”

 To make matters worse, none of the boys could get close to each other.
-I felt sorry for the coaches trying to keep a team of 8-year-olds (who haven’t seen each other in months) 6 feet apart at all times.
+I felt sorry for the coaches trying to keep a team of 8-year olds (who haven’t seen each other in months) six feet apart at all times.
 The dugouts even had hand sanitizer stations!
 Weird.

 By the end of the practice, there weren’t many boys still wearing their masks.
 I’m almost certain a few of them slapped hands and didn’t use the hand sanitizer.
 Honestly, I can’t say that I blame them.